sccallahan/WARPqpcr/vignettes/shiny_app_usage_github.md

 <img src="fields_chip.png" width="75%" />

 Here, the user enters the requested information, then clicks the "Run Analysis!" button.
-For biological replicates, the genes *must* be entered as text separated by a comma and space (as in the example).
+For biological replicates, the regions *must* be entered as text separated by a comma and space (as in the example).

 **Step 4: Download data.**